SparrowGlobal/httpxx/README.md

 __Free Sample Wall__

-There is a wall of free samples.
+On this wall you will find a selection of free samples.
 Try one.
 We're sure you'll like it!

-Simply click on the image of your choice and the link will take you to the ://:httpxx://: Collection on Mintbase.
+Simply click on the random number of your choice and the link will take you to the ://:httpxx://: Collection on Mintbase.
 There you can claim the token by clicking the 'Buy Now' button (0.0ETH).
 Please be courteous and only claim one NFT!
 Each of these are 1-of-1 editions produced specially for this event.

 From time to time, at random, there will be other artworks added as free samples.
-Be sure to check back regularly!
+Be sure to check back here from time to time!

 __Permanent Collection Wall__